rreischke/levin_bessel/README.md

 and redo the ``pip`` installation.

 ## Tutorial: How to use the library
 There is a detailed documentation of the code on [levin-bessel.readthedocs.io](https://levin-bessel.readthedocs.io/en/latest/).
-For a tutorial, there is a detailed python notebook in the ``tutorial`` directory called ``levin_tutorial.py``.
+For a tutorial, there is a detailed [python notebook](https://github.com/rreischke/levin_bessel/blob/main/tutorial/levin_tutorial.ipynb) in the ``tutorial`` directory